jasongrimes/fretboardfoundation/_chapters/030-scales/075-diatonic-modes.md

-play a vi chord in a major key, then starting from the root note of the vi chord, 6&#x302;, play the major scale ascending to the 6&#x302; an octave above, and then play another vi chord.
+play a vi chord in a major key, then starting from the root note of the vi chord, 6&#x302;, play the major scale ascending from the 6&#x302; to the octave above it, `6-7-1-2-3-4-5-6`
+(remembering the semitone between 3-4 and 7-1), and then play another vi chord.
 Improvise for awhile within those notes, making a point of dwelling on the 6&#x302; as "home".

-To hear the sound of this mode in the key of C major, play an Am chord with its root on the open 5th string.
-Then assemble the tetrachord on the 5th and 6th strings by counting up the degrees of the major scale, `6-7-1-2-3-4-5-6`
-(remembering the semitone between 3-4 and 7-1), as shown in the diagram.

 In this way,
-we don't have to memorize the shapes of all the modes' tetrachords, we just have to know the major scale.
+we don't have to memorize the shapes of all the tetrachords of all the modes, we just have to memorize the major scale.

 Then compare the assembled tetrachords to the Ionian tetrachord to identify the intervals.

+To hear the sound of this mode in the key of C major, play an Am chord with its root on the open 5th string, assemble the tetrachord by continuing the major scale from the root of the chord, as shown in the diagram.

 ## (2) Dorian